-You’ll be perfectly safe in the purpose-built Tundra-Buggy (picture a National Express coach crossed with a monster truck), but you’ll still feel the thrill of being so close to these powerful predators.
+You’ll be perfectly safe in the purpose-built Tundra-Buggy which has been described as a cross between a National Express coach and a monster truck, but you’ll still feel the thrill of being so close to these powerful predators.
 Fly back from Churchill to Winnipeg and spend some luxurious days and nights fine dining and reliving your polar bear experience.

 Luxury Great Lakes tours

 We often think of ocean cruises, and river cruises are growing in popularity too, but among the natural riches of Canada are the Great Lakes – and these provide some excellent options for luxury Canadian tours.

 When the ice sheets receded from the area, nearly 15,000 years in the past, they scraped away earth leaving deep gouges and hollows on the surface, which are now the five Great Lakes.
 Shared with the United States, these massive bodies of water cover an area of nearly a quarter of a million square kilometres!